DanielLarsenNZ/azure-spring-apps-multi-region/README.md

 ### Coming up

 We are working on improving this sample.
-The ideas we have on improving:
+The ideas we have are:

 - Create Bicep templates for the same setup (in progress)
 - Make the database interchangeable for other types of databases (Cosmos DB as a first candidate)